 Column E, "Stock Awards," represents restricted stock awards made under our LTIP, which include annual performance-based restricted stock awards made to our named executives other than Mr. Dorminey and time-based restricted stock awards made to Mr. McGraw and Mr. Dorminey.
-More information about the terms of the award we made to Mr. Dorminey may be found under the heading "Potential Payments at Termination or Change in Control".
+More information about the terms of the award we made to Mr. Dorminey may be found under the section "Payments and Rights on Termination or Change in Control".